João Havelange: Links with Carlos Lacoste and Castor de Andrade

-Associates Pelé and Teixeira
+Association with Pelé and Ricardo Teixeira

-João Havelange with Brazilian President Luiz Inácio Lula da Silva (June 15, 2007).
+Havelange with Brazilian president Luiz Inácio Lula da Silva (June 15, 2007).

 Havelange's daughter, Lucia, was married to the Brazilian football administrator Ricardo Teixeira for 30 years.
 They divorced in 1997.
 Teixeira was President of the Brazilian Football Confederation (CBF) between 1989 and 2012.
 A financier, Teixeira had no previous experience of sports administration.

 In 1993, angry when his television company was rejected in a contest for domestic rights, Brazilian footballer Pelé accused Teixeira of corruption, resulting in an eight-year feud between Pelé and Havelange.
 Consequently, Havelange banned Pelé from the draw for the 1994 FIFA World Cup in Las Vegas.
 Criticisms over the ban were perceived to have negatively affected Havelange's chances of re-election as FIFA President in 1994.
-As in 1974, Havelange embarked on an intense lobbying mission, with the aim of securing votes from the Confederation of African Football (CAF), Asian Football Confederation (AFC) and the Central American, North American and Caribbean Football Confederation (CONCACAF).
+As in 1974, Havelange embarked on an intense lobbying mission, with the aim of securing votes from the Confederation of African Football (CAF), Asian Football Confederation (AFC) and the North American, Central American and Caribbean Football Confederation (CONCACAF).
 The loyalty of these "third world" football federations was rewarded by the expansion of the World Cup from 24 to 32 teams for the 1998 FIFA World Cup.
 As a result of the expansion and allocation of places, tension grew between the governing body of European football (UEFA) and the FIFA leadership.

-As Brazilian Minister for Sports, Pelé drafted legislation approved as the Pelé Law in December 1997 by the lower house of the Brazilian congress.
+As Brazilian Minister for Sports, Pelé drafted legislation approved as the Pelé law in December 1997 by the lower house of the Brazilian congress.
 Football clubs had to become companies within two years, giving players greater freedom of contract and limiting the power of the Brazilian Football Confederation.
-Havelange threatened to ban Brazil from the 1998 FIFA World Cup if the law passed.
+Havelange threatened to ban Brazil from the 1998 World Cup if the law passed.